 IMTC maintains a select cadre of over forty nationally recognized curriculum developers, mentors, authors and editors of doctrine, policy, and guidelines, and instructional presenters with qualifications and presentation skills second to none.
 Each member of the IMTC affiliate team is a known name in the national response community, a veteran of hundreds of incidents and events, and has been personally hand-selected, auditioned, and vetted.
 IMTC instructors exceed every federal, state, and local requirement to instruct the classes they are assigned, and they continue to add to their expertise with annual deployments, continuing education, and continuing mentoring or response experience.

 These are just a few of the reasons why IMTC and its cadre was selected to provide all the subject matter expertise during the development of the All-Hazards position-specific training courses for the United States Environmental Protection Agency (USEPA), the United States Fire Administration (USFA), and continued under contract when the training program was moved to the Emergency Management Institute (EMI), remaining as the only contractor to provide cadre for the development for the EMI position-specific program.
 When the EMI initiated their national Train-the-Trainer program and EMI-sponsored Field Deliveries, IMTC was selected to present those courses throughout the country as well as to continue the development of additional courses.

-IMTC has thrived as a company over the past thirteen years due in large part to its exceptional adherence to the values of uncompromising ethics and the highest quality workmanship possible.
+IMTC has thrived as a company over the past fourteen years due in large part to its exceptional adherence to the values of uncompromising ethics and the highest quality workmanship possible.
 IMTC’s clear and focused mission is, “To provide the highest quality incident management training and consulting services to public and private sector clients world-wide.”